xlladdins/xll/docs/Excel4MacrosH-P.md

 **LISTBOX.PROPERTIES**?(range, link, drop\_size, multi\_select,
 3d\_shading)

-Range    is the cell range that the initial contents of the list box are taken from.
+Range&nbsp;&nbsp;&nbsp;&nbsp;is the cell range that the initial contents of the list box are taken from.
 If blank (empty text), the list box is initially unfilled.

-Link    is the cell on the sheet to which the list box is linked, and indicates the numeric position of the currently selected item in the list box.
+Link&nbsp;&nbsp;&nbsp;&nbsp;is the cell on the sheet to which the list box is linked, and indicates the numeric position of the currently selected item in the list box.
 Whenever an item in the list box is selected, its numeric position is entered into the linked cell on the sheet.

-Drop\_size    is the number of lines shown when a drop-down control is dropped.
+Drop\_size&nbsp;&nbsp;&nbsp;&nbsp;is the number of lines shown when a drop-down control is dropped.
 This value is ignored when applied to a non-drop-down list box.

-Multi\_select    is a number that specifies the selection mode of the list box.
+Multi\_select&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies the selection mode of the list box.
 Zero is single selection.
 1 is simple multi-select.
 2 is extended multi-select.

-3d\_shading    is a logical value that specifies whether the list box appears as 3-D. If TRUE, the list box will appear as 3-D. If FALSE or omitted, the list box will not be 3-D. This argument is available for only worksheets.
+3d\_shading&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether the list box appears as 3-D. If TRUE, the list box will appear as 3-D. If FALSE or omitted, the list box will not be 3-D. This argument is available for only worksheets.

 **Related Functions**

-ADD.LIST.ITEM   Adds an item in a list box or drop-down control on a worksheet or dialog sheet control
+ADD.LIST.ITEM&nbsp;&nbsp;&nbsp;Adds an item in a list box or drop-down control on a worksheet or dialog sheet control

-SELECT.LIST.ITEM   Selects an item in a list box or in a group box
+SELECT.LIST.ITEM&nbsp;&nbsp;&nbsp;Selects an item in a list box or in a group box

-CHECKBOX.PROPERTIES   Sets various properties of check box and option box controls
+CHECKBOX.PROPERTIES&nbsp;&nbsp;&nbsp;Sets various properties of check box and option box controls

-SCROLLBAR.PROPERTIES   Sets the properties of the scroll bar and spinner controls
+SCROLLBAR.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of the scroll bar and spinner controls

-PUSHBUTTON.PROPERTIES   Sets the properties of the push button control
+PUSHBUTTON.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of the push button control

 Return to [top](#H)